-Although a more familiar presence on the roads, the Juke still divides opinion thanks to its unconventional looks.
-The compact tall wagon has a front end that sports a pair of audaciously shaped fenders that dominate the overall look.
-The revised headlights appear countersunk into the nose between the more aggressive bumper and the grille, while integrated arrow-shaped turn-signal pods are positioned on either side of the hood.
-The five-passenger cabin holds more freeform sculpting, especially the center console that was apparently designed to resemble a motorcycle fuel tank.
+What was once considered unconventional, over time has joined the ranks of the conventional.
+After six model years, the Juke’s shock value has diminished, replaced by acceptance and genuine admiration from most anyone who has ever piloted one.
+The compact tall wagon has a pair of audaciously shaped front fenders that dominate the overall look.
+The headlights appear countersunk into the nose between the aggressive bumper and the grille, while integrated arrow-shaped turn-signal pods rest on either side of the hood.
+The five-passenger cabin holds plenty of freeform sculpting, especially the floor console that apparently was designed to resemble a motorcycle fuel tank.
 The primary gauges are oversized, the front seats are well bolstered and the split-folding rear bench seat can be flattened to maximize cargo space.
-If those already distinctive lines aren’t enough, Nissan continues to offer a full-on NISMO (Nissan Motorsports) model, which comes with extras such as a more aggressive front fascia/bumper, lower side sills and a more aggressive rear bumper.
-The NISMO’s interior is less shouty, but still has sportier seats and red accents sprinkled throughout.
-Mechanically, the NISMO also sits lower with stiffer suspension and rides on unique 18-inch wheels with performance tires, making it a real blast to drive.
-The music for the NISMO Juke box comes by way of a 197-horsepower 1.6-liter turbocharged four-cylinder (up from 188) and — like the regular Juke — can be mated to either a six-speed manual transmission in front-drive models only or an optional continuously variable unit (CVT).
-The available all-wheel-drive splits the torque up to 50 percent between the front and rear wheels when called upon and can also direct available rear-axle torque to the outside wheel in a turn for greater cornering stability.
-Base models are fairly basic with a six-speaker audio system with redundant steering-wheel controls, Bluetooth short-range wireless connectivity and 17-inch wheels.
-A wide assortment of extra-cost features — most of which are installed on up-level Jukes — includes a power moonroof, keyless entry and start, leather-covered seats, navigation system with rear-view monitor and premium sound package.
+Regular Jukes come with a turbocharged 188-horsepower four-cylinder engine that connects to a continuously variable transmission (CVT).
+Move up to the NISMO (short for Nissan Motorsports) version and you get a 197-horsepower version of the turbo, while the top-line NISMO RS takes turbo up another notch to 215 horses.
+The NISMO connects to a six-speed manual transmission, while the NISMO RS can be had with the six-speed or the CVT.
+The available all-wheel-drive system splits the torque up to 50 percent between the front and rear wheels when called upon and can also direct available rear-axle torque to the outside wheel in a turn for greater cornering stability.
+Mechanically, the NISMO sits lower with a stiffer suspension and rides on unique 18-inch wheels with performance tires.
+Most Jukes arrive well equipped, but a wide assortment of extra-cost items includes a power moonroof, keyless entry and start, leather-covered seats, navigation system with rear-view monitor and a premium sound package.